ayaanahmed2908009-cloud/solarpak2/replit.md

 ## Changelog

 - July 27, 2025.
+Updated Events & Community Outreach: Added Adnan Syed as Community Liaison with expertise in community relations, organisation, and talent acquisition
+- July 27, 2025.
 Updated Events & Community Outreach: Added Ayaan Omer as Director with achievements in organizing 10 events and clash royale competition
 - July 27, 2025.
 Updated Social Media team: Added Roham Jan as Social Media Manager with expertise in editing and CapCut, achievements in posting and engagement
 - July 27, 2025.
 Updated Social Media team: Added Jonathan Joseph as Content Creator specializing in brand promotion content, graphic design, and Canva